Aaron S. White Grant

 Grant Purpose

 The Aaron S. White Educational Grants provide financial support to attend CCI-accepted continuing education events for cardiovascular specialty students and CCI registrants.
+Attending industry events provides valuable insight into the novel developments in technologies or procedures in the cardiovascular field.

 Amount